-HB 1139 would modify either the category or subcategory of Archuleta, Delta, Eagle, Grand, Las Animas, Ouray, Pitkin, Saguache and Summit counties for purposes of increasing the salaries of county elected officials.
+HB 1139 would modify either the category or subcategory of Archuleta, Delta, Eagle, Grand, Las Animas, Ouray, Montezuma, Pitkin, Routt, Saguache and Summit counties for purposes of increasing the salaries of county elected officials.
 As the state constitution prohibits an elected official from receiving a raise during his/her term, these salary increases would not go into effect until the elected official is reelected in either 2024 or 2026.
-The bill was heard last week in the Senate Local Government and Housing Committee where an amendment adding Montezuma and Routt counties was offered.
-The bill passed unanimously with the amendment and the bill subsequently passed the full Senate on the consent calendar.
-The House must now take up the bill a final time to consider the Senate amendments.
-CCI has prepared a fact sheet on the bill, which can be viewed here.
+The bill has passed the General Assembly and now heads to the Governor's desk for signature.
+CCI has prepared a fact sheet on the bill.
+View fact sheet here.

-Sponsors: Rep. Martine and Sen. Simpson
+Position: Support Sponsors: Rep. Martinez and Sen. Simpson